ops-vince/-Vinceops-cloud-/Month 2/ screenshots/README.md

 ## 6. SSH Access

-Key-based SSH authentication was used to connect securely to the Ubuntu EC2 instance.
+Key-based SSH authentication was used to connect to the Ubuntu EC2 instance for server administration.

+Private-key details, IP addresses, usernames, and local system information were removed from the public screenshot.

 [View full-size evidence](./06-ssh-access-success.png)